Ferndale Lower Elementary Montessori Program

 The Teacher's Role

-There are 3 main areas of the Lower Elementary Montessori Curriculum.
+There are 3 main areas of the Ferndale Elementary Montessori Curriculum.
 They are Language, Mathematics, and Culture.
 Culture includes the sciences, history, and geography.
 Children are also taught life skills through practical life work, grace and courtesy lessons, and peace education/conflict resolution.
-Additionally, Roosevelt Primary School offers physical education, art, media/technology, library, and music classes.
+Additionally, Ferndale Upper Elementary School offers physical education, art, media/technology, library, and music classes.
 The arts and technology are also used to aid in further exploration of language, math, and cultural concepts.

 The classroom is full of beautiful mathematical materials that help children understand mathematical concepts in a very hands-on, concrete way.
 As children gain an understanding of the math concepts they are working on, they move through a series of materials that become less and less literal until they are no longer needed.
 Children have a strong understanding of the four operations (addition, subtraction, multiplication, and division) and place value.
 They also work on building skills having to do with fractions, money, measurement, number relationships, and geometry.